Spacestarz/Portfolio/README.md

 I was the project leader of this project.
 - Made so the player was forced to move by adding damaging object on the ground so they need to move.

-I helped around in a lot of script so i was a bit of everywhere.
+I helped around whenever it was needed in other scripts also.

 - More info in the link below